vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 - A vCenter with NSX backed environment.
-- Ensure that following NSX configurations are complete:
+- Ensure that the following NSX configurations are complete:

-  > **Note** The following provides only a high-level overview of the required NSX-T configuration.
+  > **Note** The following configurations provide only a high-level overview of the required NSX configuration.
 For more information, see [NSX Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX/4.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and [NSX Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).

   - NSX manager instance is deployed and configured with Advanced or higher license.
   - vCenter Server that is associated with the NSX Data Center is configured as Compute Manager.
   - Required overlay and vLAN Transport Zones are created.
   - IP pools for host and edge tunnel endpoints (TEP) are created.
   - Host and edge uplink profiles are in place.
   - Transport node profiles are created.
-This is not required if configuring NSX data center on each host instead of the cluster.
+This is not required if you are configuring the NSX data center on each host instead of the cluster.
   - NSX data center configured on all hosts part of the vSphere cluster or clusters.
   - Edge transport nodes and at least one edge cluster is created.
   - Tier-0 uplink segments and tier-0 gateway is created.